 The Forest is now well covered with geocaches and we feel there are sufficient number for people to enjoy.
 Therefore we are not giving permission for more at the moment.

-Can I sell teas/ice-creams/burgers from the Forest car-parks?
+Can I sell teas/ice-creams/burgers from the Forest car parks?

 How can I find out if the cattle and sheep are out?

 Cattle and sheep normally go out to graze within the fenced grazing area in early April and would usually come off again by Remembrance Sunday (November).
 However, this is not always the case!
 They can also take some time to round up so if you are concerned please check with the Office before setting out.
 To keep up to date with where the Conservators livestock are current grazing please click here.

 The Conservators also has its own flock of Hebridean sheep that could be out grazing anywhere on the Forest within electric fenced enclosures - so please look out for the warning signs and put dogs on leads or change your route.
 Please let us know if you see anyone disturbing the warning signs or interferring with the livestock in any way.